-Spicing things up for National Fajita Day?
-Don’t let food poisoning ruin your fajita day fiesta.
-Remember to follow food safety procedures when marinating and discard perishable foods that have been out for more than 2 hours.
+Planing a fiesta for National Fajita Day?
+Don’t let a food illness ruin your party.
+Remember to follow proper food safe procedures when preparing, marinating, and cooking fajitas.
+Likewise, always discard perishable foods that have been out for more than 2 hours.

 Recio found anecdotal evidence describing the cut of meat, the cooking style (directly on a campfire or on a grill), and the Spanish nickname going back as far as the 1930s in the ranch lands of South and West Texas.
 During cattle roundups, beef were butchered regularly to feed the hands and fajitas/arracheras (grilled skirt steak) have their roots in this practice.